 - One full credit of repertory (taken across two semesters as two half credit courses).

-- Twenty (20) hours total of crew and production work are required of each student who has declared a Dance Minor.
+- Ten (10) hours total of service and production work are required of each student who has declared a Dance Minor.
 This may be completed at any time during the four-year undergraduate experience.

 Substitutions for the minor requirements may be made only with the permission of the Director of Undergraduate Studies (DUS).
 For example, with the permission of the DUS, a student may be allowed to substitute a full-credit dance course for one of the required repertory courses.

 Students are encouraged to enroll in at least one summer session with the American Dance Festival (ADF).
 One course credit earned at the ADF may be counted toward the minor requirements.

 Through the Duke in New York Arts Program students have the opportunity to spend the fall semester of the junior or senior year studying in New York City.
 Appropriate courses taken at New York University may fulfill minor requirements.

 Upon declaration of the minor, make an appointment with the Director of Undergraduate Studies.
 An advisor will be assigned to each student.